lockss/lockss-rtd-manual/docs/introduction/prerequisites.rst

 .. include:: /glossary/content-storage.rst

-Content storage can be backed by NFS or other non-local filesystems (although locally-attached storage is more performant), and can consist of multiple :term:`content storage areas <content storage area>` (for example multiple RAID arrays).
+Content storage can be backed by NFS or other non-local filesystems (although locally-attached storage is more performant).

-The list of content storage areas is configurable in :ref:`Content Storage Areas` (:numref:`Content Storage Areas`).
+The list of :term:`content storage areas <content storage area>` is configurable in :ref:`Content Storage Areas` (:numref:`Content Storage Areas`).

 FIXME